reinefjord/pass2csv/README.md

         sites, example, user_name, password123, example.com, "email: user@example.com\nsome_note"

 - `user_name` was chosen because `username` was the first argument to `-l`.
-- Both logn and URL fields were excluded from the notes field because they were used in another field.
+- Both login and URL fields were excluded from the notes field because they were used in another field.
 - `---` Was not included in the notes field because it was matched by `-e`.